Brooklyn Rider

 Biography

-The name Brooklyn Rider is inspired by the artist group The Blue Rider, which published an eclectic almanac of artwork, essays and music that served as an artistic testament to their time while offering a vision for the future and an open embrace of diverse artistic traditions, media, and aesthetics.
+The name Brooklyn Rider was inspired by the artist group Der Blaue Reiter (The Blue Rider), who published an eclectic almanac of artworks, essays, and music that served both as an artistic testimony of their time and a vision for the future - all while openly embracing different artistic traditions, media and aesthetics.

-Hailed as “the future of chamber music” (Strings), the String Quartet Brooklyn Rider presents eclectic repertoire and gripping performances that continue to draw rave reviews from Classical, World, and Rock critics alike.
-NPR credits Brooklyn Rider with “recreating the 300-year-old form of string quartet as a vital and creative 21st-century ensemble,” which is reflected in the quartet’s programs:
+Hailed by Strings Magazine as “future of chamber music”, the Brooklyn Rider String Quartet's eclectic repertoire and electrifying performances have garnered enthusiastic reviews from classical, world and rock music critics alike.
+The National Public Radio (NPR) credits Brooklyn Rider with “recreating the 300-year-old genre of string quartet as a vital and creative 21st-century ensemble,” reflected indeed in the quartet's programme.

-With an almost prophetic sense for the zeitgeist, Brooklyn Rider presented the project Healing Modes in 2020, which takes a holistic view on Beethoven's Op.
-132 combined with five commissioned works by Reena Esmail, Gabriela Lena Frank, Matana Roberts and the two Pulitzer Prize winners Caroline Shaw and Du Yun.
-They explore the theme of healing from a variety of historical and cultural perspectives.
-In March 2020, the New Yorker praised the concept of the recording as convincing and the playing of the four as persuasive.
+Brooklyn Rider demonstrated a near-prophetic sense of the zeitgeist in 2020 with their project Healing Modes; juxtaposing five commissioned works by Reena Esmail, Gabriela Lena Frank, Matana Roberts and the two Pulitzer Prize winners Caroline Shaw and Du Yun against Beethoven's op.
+132. The program explores the theme of healing from a wide range of historical and cultural perspectives.
+The New Yorker praised the corresponding recording as compelling and described the ensemble’s performance as overwhelming.

 „The quartet presented a programme illustrative of the diversity of expressive gestures arising from the artistry of the physical ensemble, and from the vitality of the structural forms created by composers.”bachtrack (July 2023)

-In 2016, Brooklyn Rider released an album entitled so many things on Naïve Records with Swedish mezzo-soprano Anne Sofie von Otter, comprising music by Colin Jacobsen, Caroline Shaw, John Adams, Nico Muhly, Björk, Sting, Kate Bush and Elvis Costello, among others.
-The group toured material from the album and more with von Otter in the U.S. and Europe, including stops at Carnegie Hall and the Opernhaus Zürich.
+In 2016, Brooklyn Rider released the album so many things with the Swedish mezzo-soprano Anne Sofie von Otter on the French label Naïve Records, featuring music by John Adams, Nico Muhly, Björk, Sting, Kate Bush and Elvis Costello, amongst others.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorized by artist management.